cutright/DVH-Analytics/install_notes.md

 SQLite:
 * No admin rights needed on your computer
 * No need to figure out how to make user logins and databases in SQL
 * Easier to share your database.
-Just zip (and encrypt), send to colleague.
+Just zip (and encrypt), send to colleague

 PostgreSQL:
 * Supports multiple instances of DVHA accessing the database at once